 As you continue to look through the Main Street Station, you’ll also catch a sight of a small aerial map (pre-DCA and Indy) of Disneyland. (photo, left) Small lights show the relative positions of the trains in the park at any given moment (see photo, left)

-From Main Street Station, you’ll pass the jungles of Adventureland, and make a stop in New Orleans Square, you’ll then continue to Mickey’s Toontown, then Tomorrowland, then into the Grand Canyon Diorama and Primeval World.
+From Main Street Station, you’ll pass the jungles of Adventureland, and make a stop in New Orleans Square, you’ll then continue to Mickey’s Toontown on the outer edges of the new Star Wars Land, then Tomorrowland, then into the Grand Canyon Diorama and Primeval World.
 The Primeval World is comprised of pieces built for the Ford Magic Skyway, an attraction that Disney designed and built for the 1964 World’s Fair.
 The remainder of the attraction was dismantled and is the only attraction from the Fair that did not return to Disneyland.

 There is a new narration to the Disneyland Railroad, but for many years previous, the train narration was performed by Thurl Ravenscroft, who’s other vocal work includes The Pirates of the Caribbean, the Haunted Mansion and The Enchanted Tiki Room, among others.